Legal Assistance for the Life of Your Business and Beyond

 • Undue influence

-• Violation of fiduciary duty (for example, where a partner purchases property in his own name rather than in the name of the partnership)
+• Violation of trust or fiduciary duty (for example, when a trustee purchases property in his own name rather than in the name of the beneficiary)

 Remedy Under Constructive Trusts

-However, if the unlawful owner has damaged or destroyed any of the property, the rightful owner is entitled to a money judgment for the value of the property.
+However, if the unlawful owner has damaged or destroyed any of the trust property, the rightful owner is entitled to a money judgment for the value of the property.

 Law Commentary Legal News